 • Escrow services (like Escrow.com or CarGurus Pay)

-• Certified checks through your bank
+• Certified checks from your bank

 • Dealership financing options